TUTORIAL 1: BOLD-CVR based on computer controlled CO2 stimulus

 Slice gap: none

-In-place resolution (x, y): 2.5mm
+In-plane resolution (x, y): 2.5mm

 MRI Data Processing